commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer line_item:external_price ID`

 When creating or updating a new line item, set this attribute to '1' if you want to inject the unit_amount_cents price from an external source.
+Any successive price computation will be done externally, until the attribute is reset to '0'.

 ```sh-session
 USAGE